 3 Hotel Saint Vincent Paris

 This is the hotel you stay in when you want privacy, confidentiality and some peace and quiet.
 With no stars attached after its name, the Hotel Saint Vincent is one of those word-of-mouth places that you won't find in many guidebooks.
 It's that good.
 Of course, people want to keep it for themselves.
-The stunning paradox here is that it's right in the heart of Saint-Germain, literally.
-Yet this perplexingly quiet street remains a sort of sheltered bubble of calm.
+The stunning paradox here is that it's right in the heart of Saint-Germain-des-Prés, literally.
+Yet this perplexingly quiet street remains within a sheltered halo of calm.
 The antithesis to bling, at the Hotel Saint Vincent you will find spacious rooms with high ceilings, free WiFi, and a hotel lobby and salon with all the comforts of shabby chic décor replete with a wood-burning fireplace, a rarity in Paris.
 Via the breakfast room, this gracious owner-hotelier plans to connect his two adjoining boutique hotels with this one by 2015, creating one common breakfast room.

 2 Residence Nell